teisenhower/teisenhower.dev/src/posts/introduction-to-vue-slots.md

 ## So..
 What are slots?

 In the simplest definition.
 Slots are highly dynamic elements used to populate our components with content.
-They allows our components to be flexible and therefor reusable.
+They allow our components to be flexible and therefore reusable.
 The Vue docs refers to slots as _"distribution outlets for content"_.

 Much like how we can pass data into a component via props, slots are the content equivalent.
 Slots allow our components to be more agile and less dependent on potentially large amounts of props.

-While props and slots are similar in the simplest definition, they give us the ability to pass information to a component, they have a quite a few differences.
+While props and slots are similar in the simplest definition, they give us the ability to pass information to a component, they have quite a few differences.

 Let's build a basic card component as an example to demonstrate.
 If you want to follow along, clone the starting [source code](https://github.com/teisenhower/Vue_slots_demo) from Github.